gavinlaking/vedeu/docs/configuration/debug.md

 true will enable debugging.

 Enabling debugging will:
-- Enable `Vedeu::Logging::Timer` meaning various timing
+- Log when an event is triggered which has no action registered.
-  information is output to the log file.
+- Enable `Vedeu::Logging::Timer` meaning various timing information is output to the log file.
 - Produce a full a backtrace to STDOUT and the log file upon unrecoverable error or unhandled exception.